barnybug-archive/cloudily/README.rst

 and AWS_SECRET_ACCESS_KEY or configure them in ~/.boto.
 For more information see: http://code.google.com/p/boto/wiki/BotoConfig

+``--ec2groups`` may be used to filter by security group.
+This accepts a comma- separated list of multiple groups. eg. ``--ec2groups group1,group2``

 Discovery
 ---------
 There are various ways Cloudily can discover the connections between your